Global roaming: How to save when you travel

 Whenever someone uses their mobile phone while overseas, they are actually connecting to a foreign mobile carrier's network.
 If the customer is using their Australian service in a different country, it means their mobile carrier (eg Telstra, Vodafone, Optus) has a roaming agreement with the foreign network's carrier.

 Roaming agreements vary drastically from carrier to carrier and country to country, as do the charges involved.
-For example, in Hong Kong, mobile data roaming could cost you as "little" as 75c per megabyte (MB) if you’re a Virgin Mobile customer.
-If you’re a Telstra customer, however, you could be slugged as much as $3 per MB.
+For example, in Hong Kong, mobile data roaming could cost you as "little" as $1 per megabyte (MB) if you're an Optus customer.
+If you're a Telstra customer, however, you could be slugged as much as $3 per MB.

 Where can I use global roaming?

 Again, where you can use international roaming is entirely dependent on what countries your mobile carrier has established agreements with.
 As such, it's critical that you check with your carrier before leaving the country.
 For example, Optus customers travelling to Suriname will find themselves in a spot of bother if they've planned to use their mobile during their trip, as Optus does not permit global roaming in Suriname – Telstra, on the other hand, does.Back to top

 Depending on which mobile provider you're with, you might be able to purchase a travel pack for your existing phone service before heading overseas.
 These packs differ between mobile providers, but they typically come with a set amount of call and data inclusions for use in specific countries.
 Any usage outside those countries will be charged at standard roaming rates though, so be sure to double-check eligible destinations if your trip involves a lot of border crossings.

 For the current travel packs offered by Telstra, Optus and Vodafone, check out the tables below.

 |Unlimited standard national and international calls||Unlimited standard SMS||Not included||200MB per day||$10|